creanero/beamModelTester/tutorial_6.md

 *This shows the text output to the terminal with the correlation for the dataset as a whole.
 Since this data is normalised to 1, this represents the fact that there is a 62.8% correlation between the model and observation.
 This is a fairly strong correlation, but not a perfect one.
 Note also that this data has been filtered to remove the most obvious RFI spikes.*

 ![Correlation by Frequency](/images/tutorial_6_2_2.png)\
 *The Correlation shows a very flat distribution with respect to frequency.
 Note the scale of the graph carefully.
-Note also taht the correlation at each frequency is higher than the overall correlation.
+Note also that the correlation at each frequency is higher than the overall correlation.
 This indicates that the prediction of variation over time is consistently good over these frequencies.*

 ![Correlation by Time](/images/tutorial_6_2_3.png)\
 *The correlation with time appears to be negative!
-This indicates that the distribution of data across frequencies is poorly predicted by the Hamaker model.*
+This indicates that the distribution of data across frequencies is poorly predicted by the Hamaker model.
+Since this is built *

 ## Alt-Azimuth plots

+If required, it is also possible to plot these figures of merit against altitude and azimuth.
+To do so, navigate to the [alt-azimuth menu](/tutorial_5.md#alt)

 This is the end of this tutorial.
 In [Tutorial 7](/tutorial_7.md), we will look at making offsets and changes to the scale of the system.